Shep Fields: Rippling rhythm sound

 Fields' light and elegant musical style remained popular among audiences throughout the 1930s and into the 1950s.
 Based upon his widespread popularity, Fields received a contract with Bluebird Records in 1936.
 His hits included "Cathedral in the Pines", "Did I Remember?", and "Thanks for the Memory".
 His performances at Broadway's Paramount Theater consistently broke attendance records.
 While appearing at the posh "Star-light Roof" atop the Waldorf-Astoria Hotel in 1937, Fields replaced Paul Whiteman with his own radio show, The Rippling Rhythm Revue, which featured a young actor named Bob Hope as the announcer on the NBC network.
 In 1938, Fields' Rippling Rhythm Orchestra and Hope were featured in his first feature-length motion picture, The Big Broadcast of 1938.
 A series of live remote broadcasts of the orchestra was also transmitted at this time from the landmark Los Angeles Biltmore Hotel featuring the accordionist John Serry Sr.

-As the decade of the 1930's came to a close, Fields remained popular with audiences nationwide.
+As the decade of the 1930s came to a close, Fields remained popular with audiences nationwide.
 In 1939, he appeared with his orchestra at the Academy Awards ceremony in the historic Biltmore Hotel in Los Angeles, California.